 In addition, the authors also introduce a novel weighted cross entropy loss function to handle the extremely imbalanced distribution of positive and negative samples of most attribute categories.
 The mathematical formulation can be written as follows:

-where $L$ denote the number of attributes, $p$ is the ground truth attribute vector, $\hat{p}$ is the estimated attribute vector, $w$ is a weight vector indicating the proportion of positive labels over all attribute categories in the training dataset.
+where $L$ denotes the number of attributes, $p$ is the ground truth attribute vector, $\hat{p}$ is the estimated attribute vector, and $w$ is a weight vector indicating the proportion of positive labels overall attribute categories in the training dataset.